MicrosoftDocs/visualstudio-docs.pt-br/docs/extensibility/creating-a-basic-project-system-part-1.md

 ### <a name="to-substitute-template-parameters"></a>Para substituir parâmetros de modelo

-1. No arquivo *SimpleProjectNode.cs* , adicione a diretiva a seguir `using` .
+1. No arquivo *SimpleProjectNode. cs* , adicione a diretiva a seguir `using` .

    ```csharp
    using System.IO;